Etiology of AKI may be multifactorial, generally classified into prerenal, intrinsic, and postrenal causes.

 Acute tubular necrosis (ATN) due to prolonged or severe ischemia, the most common form of AKI, is preceded by impaired renal perfusion and tissue hypoxemia, yielding direct microvascular endothelial injury and tubular ischemia typically most severe in the early proximal tubule and the outer medullary segments.
 Hypoxemia results in increased reactive oxygen species, reduction in available adenosine triphosphate, and cellular dysfunction and death.
 Additionally, complement system activation, direct neutrophil activation, membrane attack complex activation, cytokines, chemokines, and vasoactive hormones have been studied and may be contributory.
 ATN may also result from exposure to drugs, endotoxins, or radiocontrast media.
 Animal models suggest direct cytotoxic effects of the contrast as well as renal vasoconstriction resulting in impaired medullary blood flow, increased viscosity, and hypoxemia.
 However, the association with radiocontrast exposure is controversial, as population studies do not replicate risk.

-Renal injury associated with obstruction results from increased intratubular pressure yielding tubular ischemia and atrophy.
+Renal injury associated with obstruction results from increased intratubular pressure yielding reductions in filtration pressure and potential tubular ischemia and atrophy.
 Evidence also suggests injury results from an influx of monocytes and macrophages.
 Cytokines, free radicals, proteases, and tumor necrosis factor-beta are released, causing irreversible tubular injury and fibrosis when obstruction becomes chronic.

 Kidney Disease: Improving Global Outcomes (KDIGO) definition of AKI